maxibor/sam2lca/docs/source/tutorial.md

 ## Indexing the database with Bowtie2

-In this tutorial, we're going to work with the [Bowtie2](https://github.com/BenLangmead/bowtie2) read aligner, but other aligners like [BWA](http://bio-bwa.sourceforge.net/) are also just fine.
+In this tutorial, we're going to work with the read aligner [Bowtie2](https://github.com/BenLangmead/bowtie2), but other aligners like [BWA](http://bio-bwa.sourceforge.net/) work also just fine.

-Before doing any alignment, we need to index the angiosperms353 database with bowtie2
+Before being able to do any alignment, we need to index the Angiosperms353 database with Bowtie2:

 ```bash
 $ bowtie2-build angiosperms353_markers.fa angiosperms353
 ```

-## Preparing `fastq` sequencing files
+## Preparing the `fastq` sequencing files

+Prior to aligning the sequencing data, we need to download and process the sequencing data, e.g. to remove adapter sequences.

-- Downloading the paired-end DNA sequencing compressed `fastq` files
+Downloading the paired-end DNA sequencing compressed `fastq` files

 ```bash
 $ wget https://raw.githubusercontent.com/maxibor/sam2lca/master/docs/tutorial/data/metagenome.1.fastq.gz